Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-We use parallel transport and exponential map for this purpose. \begin{defn} We take a $z \in \Sigma^{\rm d}$ depending family of connections $\nabla^{z}$ of the tangent bundle of $X_1 \times X_2$ such that: \begin{enumerate} \item If $z \in \frak O^+$ then $\nabla^{z}$ coincides with direct product connection mentioned right above Definition \ref{defn1252}. \item There exists a neighborhood of $\partial \Sigma^{\rm d}$ such that if $z$ is in this neighborhood then $\nabla^{z}$ coincides with a connection $\nabla^0$ for which $L_{12}$ is totally geodesic. \end{enumerate} Let
+We use the parallel transport and the exponential map for this purpose. \begin{defn} We take a $z \in \Sigma^{\rm d}$ depending family of connections $\nabla^{z}$ of the tangent bundle of $X_1 \times X_2$ such that \begin{enumerate}\itemsep=0pt \item[(1)] If $z \in \mathfrak O^+$, then $\nabla^{z}$ coincides with direct product connection mentioned right above Definition~\ref{defn1252}. \item[(2)] There exists a neighborhood of $\partial \Sigma^{\rm d}$ such that if $z$ is in this neighborhood then $\nabla^{z}$ coincides with a connection $\nabla^0$ for which $L_{12}$ is totally geodesic. \end{enumerate} Let {Expz@${\rm Exp}^z$}

 be the exponential map defined by $\nabla^{z}$.